 In the case that you need help with some of the symbols and icons, there is the Help button (?) that will allow you to drag the cursor over different aspects of the DAW.

 As your cursor moves across different functions, a little yellow text box will appear that explains precisely what it does.

 3) Copy and Paste The Notes

 When using the MIDI notes in the piano roll, there are a number of things that you can do to save time, including copying and pasting the notes into the piano roll if you want things to repeat.

 For example, you would just drag a selection box around all of the desired MIDI notes, and then hit the (Command + C) function, and then use the function right after, (Command + V), to paste the notes wherever you want.

-It’s important to note that the notes will be pasted according to the Playhead bar, which is the little bar that moves along with the piano roll as it’s playing.
+It’s important to note that the notes will be pasted according to the Playhead bar, which, as I’ve explained in my 16 tips for editing tutorial, is the little bar that moves along with the piano roll as it’s playing.

 In other words, it’s the little bar and arrow which looks like what’s shown in the image below:

 4) Select and Extend/Retract the MIDI Notes